pavlovtech/WebReaper/README.md

 ## Features:

-* :zap: It's extremely fast due to parallelism and asynchrony
+* :zap: High crawling speed due to parallelism and asynchrony
-* 🗒 Declarative parsing with a structured scheme
+* 🗒 Declarative and easy to use
-* 💾 Saving data to any sinks such as JSON or CSV file, MongoDB, CosmosDB, Redis, etc.
+* 💾 Saving data to any data storages such as JSON or CSV file, MongoDB, CosmosDB, Redis, etc.
-* :earth_americas: Distributed crawling support: run your web scraper on ony cloud VMs, serverless functions, on-prem servers, etc.
+* :earth_americas: Scalable: run your web scraper on ony cloud VMs, serverless functions, on-prem servers, etc.
 * :octopus: Crawling and parsing Single Page Applications with Puppeteer
 * 🖥 Proxy support
-* 🌀 Automatic reties
+* 🌀 Extensible: replace out-of-the-box implementations with your own

 ## Usage examples